 Please don’t be like me.
 Love the snickerdoodle.
 Embrace the snickerdoodle.
 Make the snickerdoodle.
 And eat the snickerdoodle.
 I’m sure your life will be much better than mine because of it.

-- 2 1/2 cups all-purpose flour
+- 2 ½ cups (355 g) all-purpose flour

 - 2 teaspoons cream of tartar

 - 1 ½ cups (318 g) granulated sugar

 - ¼ cup (53 g) granulated sugar

 - Adjust an oven rack to the middle position and preheat the oven to 375 degrees F. Line 2 (11X17-inch) rimmed baking sheets with parchment paper, silpat liners or lightly coat with cooking spray.